HGVSnomenclature/VarNomen/_recommendations/open-issues.md

 Using the description r.143c>u on RNA level suggests a substitution.
 There are several types of RNA editing and "r.143c" probably does not really change to a "u".
 All we can say is that the polymerases used to make a copy inserted an "a".
 At some point we probably need to suggest ways to exactly describe the chemical modification made by the RNA editing enzyme but we can do that later.
 Making such recommendations can then be combined with those for DNA modifications (like methylation with methyl or hydroxy-methyl groups) making sure they follow the same rules.

 The question is whether we need a specific description at the DNA level indicating that the nucleotide is known to be modified at RNA level.
 The main purpose of this mark would be to facilitate easy database retrieval of such sites.
-Approval of proposal [_SVD-WG001_](http://www.hgvs.org/mutnomen/accepted001.html) more or less opened the option for such marks.
+Approval of proposal [_SVD-WG001_](/bg-material/consultation/svd-wg001/) more or less opened the option for such marks.

 <a name ="exonnumbering"></a>

 ### Exon Numbering

 HGVS nomenclature does not give specific recommendations for the **numbering of exons**.
 For variant descriptions exon numbers are not required, **nucleotide position are sufficient**.
 In many genes there is no consensus on exon/intron numbering and several old numbering schemes may exist that had to be revised to include newly discovered exons (internal as well as 5' and/or 3' of the gene).
-This led to all kinds of numbering schemes with no clear structure, making it very difficult for non-experts in the specific gene to keep track of all details (see also [Dalgleish 2010](http://www.genomemedicine.com/content/pdf/gm145.pdf){:target="_blank"} and [NCBI RefSeqGene](http://www.ncbi.nlm.nih.gov/refseq/rsg/faq/#exon){:target="_blank"}).
+This led to all kinds of numbering schemes with no clear structure, making it very difficult for non-experts in the specific gene to keep track of all details (see also [Dalgleish 2010](http://www.genomemedicine.com/content/pdf/gm145.pdf){:target= "_blank"} and [NCBI RefSeqGene](http://www.ncbi.nlm.nih.gov/refseq/rsg/faq/#exon){:target= "_blank"}).
 To prevent confusion and with the increasing use of genome browsers, numbering exons simply as 1, 2, 3, etc., from start to the end is the only logical option.
 	Although this is probably difficult to accept by the experts, we can not keep on confusing newcomers by forever using legacy numbering systems.
 We should realize that, at some point, wrong assumptions will be made with as a consequence a patient will receive an erroneous diagnosis.
 This is of course unacceptable.

 *	The CBS gene was originally thought to contain 16 exons.
 Later it was recognised that exon 15 does not exist, and recently two additional non-translated 5' exons were detected.
 The current gene structure therefore includes 17 exons, of which exons 3 to 17 are translated.
 Should the exons of a gene be counted from the exon that contains the start codon rather than the beginning of the cDNA?
 If so, should exons preceding the start codon be counted 0, -1, -2, etc. or should the 0 be skipped?
 Is there an agreement on how to deal with changes in exon numbering?